JMMP-Group/AMM7_surge/docs/AMM7_SURGE_build_and_run.rst

 Generate surface forcing
 ************************************************

 The surge model requires 10m wind velocity and atmospheric pressure.
 As a demonstration some example data is provided that has been processed from the ERA5 dataset.
-Data were processed using the tool 'pySBC<https://github.com/NOC-MSM/pySBC>`
+Data were processed using the tool ``pySBC`` <https://github.com/NOC-MSM/pySBC>